Lost Traffic Ticket in HawaiiPage OverviewSUMMARY: How to Find Lost Hawaii Traffic Ticket Information

-To date, there’s no online option for locating a lost traffic ticket in Hawaii, unless you happened to write down your citation number.
-If you did―and you want to plead guilty and pay your traffic ticket online―you can use the eTraffic Hawaii system.
+To date, there's no online option to search for a lost traffic ticket in Hawaii, unless you happened to write down your traffic citation number.
+If you did―and you want to plead "guilty" and pay your HI traffic ticket online―you can use the eTraffic Hawaii system.

-Just choose the option to pay your ticket, enter your citation number, and follow the instructions.
+Just choose the option to pay your Hawaii traffic ticket, enter your citation number, and follow the instructions.

-The Traffic Violations Bureau in your district can provide you with everything you need to know about your traffic ticket―all the representative needs is your name and driver’s license number.
-For some, this is the quickest route to finding their lost traffic citations.
+The HI Traffic Violations Bureau (TVB) in your district can provide you with everything you need to know about your traffic ticket―all the representative needs is your name and Hawaii driver's license number.
+For some, this is the quickest route to finding their lost traffic tickets.

-Visit the Hawaii State Judiciary’s section on Traffic Abstracts & Traffic Court Reports , scroll down just a smidge, and find your circuit’s TVB contact information.
+Visit the Hawaii State Judiciary's section on Traffic Abstracts & Traffic Court Reports, scroll down to find your circuit's TVB contact information.

-HI traffic tickets are handled by the district court covering the area in which you were ticketed.
+HI traffic tickets are handled by the district court covering the area where you received your traffic violation.
 If you can remember where you were ticketed, you can find the district court of that area and contact a clerk to inquire about retrieving lost traffic ticket information.

-- Guilty.
-If you plead guilty, it means you’re admitting you’re responsible for the infraction or crime and either way to pay your fine outright or appear in court (when required).
+- "Guilty."
+If you plead "guilty," it means you're admitting you're responsible for the traffic infraction or crime, and either must pay your HI ticket fine outright or appear in court (when required).

 - Pay the fine.